 Simon Winder wrote a witty overview of German history called Germania.
 The problem not only with Winder is that once an author has landed a bestseller he writes another book that generally is not as good as the first one.
 In fact, Winder's book Danubia describing the rise and fall of the House of Habsburg is boring over long stretches.

 The most recent bestseller in Germany was written by Neil Robert MacGregor Germany, Memories of a Nation.

-In the 19th century German history writers like Leopold von Ranke or Heinrich von Treitschke were famous.
+In the 19th century, German history writers like Leopold von Ranke or Heinrich von Treitschke were famous.
 Red Baron likes to read those old and thick books.
 Although their style usually is heavy the content is narrative.
 I also count Schiller's Geschichte des dreißigjährigen Krieges among those exciting books.
-A History of the Thirty Years' War is still a recommended reader for present day history students.
+A History of the Thirty Years' War is still a recommended read for present-day history students.

 |Available as an e-book|

 However, there is some hope.
-Presently I am reading a lively and well written book Aufklärung: Das deutsche 18.
+Presently I am reading a lively and well-written book Aufklärung: Das deutsche 18.
 Jahrhundert - ein Epochenbild.
-Steffen Martus spreads out his picture on Enlightment in German territories in the 18th century on more than 1000 pages.
+Steffen Martus spreads out his picture on Enlightenment in German territories in the 18th century on more than 1000 pages.
 It will take me quite a while to finish this exciting book.